 Every day, New York workers expose themselves to the inherent dangers of asbestos.
 This dangerous chemical was once commonplace in the construction industry and led to numerous individuals contracting a deadly form of cancer known as mesothelioma.
 Today, we understand the risks of long-term exposure to asbestos and how serious a mesothelioma diagnosis can be, but many workers receive new diagnoses each day.
 Not only is this disease incurable, but it also comes with astronomical costs that can devastate any family in New York.
 But there are options available for victims to pursue compensation for their diagnosis.

 At Wingate, Russotti, Shapiro, Moses & Halperin, LLP, we understand that the costs associated with contracting mesothelioma are high, including medical procedures, doctors’ care, lost wages, and pain and suffering.
 That is why our legal team is dedicated to pursuing compensation on behalf of victims of asbestos exposure, as well as their families.
-If you or a loved one has been diagnosed with a tumor in the lining of the lungs or the abdomen, the New York Mesothelioma attorneys at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, can help you obtain the compensation you deserve.
+If you or a loved one has been diagnosed with a tumor in the lining of the lungs or the abdomen, our New York Mesothelioma attorneys want to help you obtain the compensation you deserve.
 We offer every potential client a free consultation so that we do not add to your financial burdens.
 To learn how we can help you in a mesothelioma claim, call (212) 986-7353 to schedule an appointment and discuss your case.